hiphops-io/hiphops-io.github.io/docs/concepts.md

 #### 5. Tasks return results

 All tasks return a result (in the task response's `result` property).
 This `result` can be any valid JSON (which includes objects, arrays, strings, numbers, booleans and `null`).
 It cannot, however, be undefined.
-If the task fails, it will return an `error_message` property instead (and may also contain the error itself as an object in `result`).
+If the task fails, it will return an `error` property instead, a string message about what went wrong.

 The pipeline run is updated with the returned result of the task and then all remaining pending tasks are checked to see if they can now be set to ready.